Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Capture: added option to exclude drawings and calibration from the exported kva.
     Improved - Capture: added option to set the default trigger arming state.
     Improved - Capture: added `kva` built-in variable to post-recording command and homogenized naming between paths and file names.
+    Improved - Capture: remember the state of the captured files panel between sessions.
     Fixed - General: in preferences, capture folders selectors were not working.
     Fixed - General: using the portable version from within a synchronized OneDrive directory could cause a crash.
     Fixed - General: saving a workspace with high speed camera configuration wasn't working properly.